ingo/ingo.github.io/_recipes/shrimp_saganaki_ii.md

 time: 35 minutes
 title: Shrimp Saganaki II
 ---

+A shot of Ouzo complements the shrimp perfectly.
 This recipe comes from Peter Minaki, a Greek-Canadian chef who has traveled extensively throughout Greece.
 He was inspired to create this version of Shrimp Saganaki after tasting a memorable rendition at a taverna in N. Kallikratia, near his summer home in Halkidiki, Greece.
 This dish is best served as a shared appetizer with lots of crusty bread to mop up the sweet and savory tomato sauce.

 ### Ingredients